PK1812KHARE/DRISHTI/README.md

 - Reads the detected **text aloud** to the user, making reading accessible without assistance.

 ---
-Made with love by pathik
+Made with love by Pathik and Prasham